 The depth of the fleet means that you will find good competitive racing whatever level you are currently at, be it new to sailing (or new to the Solo) or an experienced campaigner.
 Although the Solo is not particularly fast, it is a tactically challenging boat, and the nip and tuck of racing on our lake is addictive.

-With a fleet of about 50 Solos berthed at the club and additional winter members joining us most years, we regularly have entries in double figures for weekly our class series.
+With a fleet of about 50 Solos berthed at the club and additional winter members joining us some years, we regularly have entries in double figures for our weekly class series.

 The Solo is a single handed dinghy ideally suitable for sailors between 70 and 95 Kg (thats between 11 and 15 stone in old money..)
 It has such a wide weight range due to the different mast options available, with bendy rigs available for the lighter sailors and stiffer rigs for the heavier.